ta3ag/lbd/docs/BackendTutorial/source/about.rst

 CPU based on the LLVM Open source structure and open source tool without pay any money to buy any software or hardware.
 Computer is the only device needed.

+Finally, this book is not a compiler book in concept.
+It is for those readers have interested in extend compiler toolchain to support a new CPU based on llvm structure.
+To program on Linux OS, you program or write a driver without knowing every details.
+For example in a specific USB device driver programm on Linux plateform, he or she will try to understand the USB spec., linux USB subsystem and common device driver working model and api.
+In the same way, to extend functions from a large software like llvm umbrella project, you should find a way to reach the goal and ignore the details not on your way.
+Try to understand in details of every line of source code is not realistic if your project is extended function from a well defined software structure.
+It only make sense in rewriting the whole software structure.
+Of course, if there are more llvm backend book or documents, then readers got the chance to know more about llvm by reading book or documents.

 Prerequisites
 -------------